Jurgensvds/YouTube-API_PWA/README.md

 ## Setup

 Make sure you have the latest stable version of nodeJS.
-Navigate into the root folder and run `npm i` to install the project dependancies
+Navigate into the root folder and run `npm i` to install the project dependencies

 ## Development server